-- detailed terms of reference together with formal agendas for Committee and Board activity; - formal strategic development planning, reviewed annually and assisted by the Board; - · comprehensive budgeting and management accounting; - established organisational structures and lines of reporting; and - formal written policies including clear authorisation and approval levels.
+- detailed terms of reference together with formal agendas for Committee and Board activity - formal strategic development planning, reviewed annually and assisted by the Board - · comprehensive budgeting and management accounting - established organisational structures and lines of reporting, and - formal written policies including clear authorisation and approval levels.

-The Trustees have considered the major risks to which the charity is exposed and the principle risks and mitigation are:
+The Trustees have considered the major risks, and reconsidered in light of Covid-19, to which the charity is exposed and the principle risks and mitigation are:

-- loss of key staff succession planning, document systems, project plans and training programmes - providing inaccurate information to the profession comprehensive peer review and quality assurance system in place, reviewed annually - reserves policies link reserves policy to business plans, activities and identified financial and operating risk.
-Regularly review reserves policy and reserve levels.
+- reduction of investment income and donations we have mitigations in place to see us through Covid-19 - loss of key staff succession planning, document systems, project plans and training programmes - providing inaccurate information to the profession comprehensive peer review and quality assurance system in place, reviewed annually - reserves policies reserves policy is linked to business plans, activities and identified financial and operating risk.
+Reserves policy and reserve levels are regularly reviewed.